n0nuser/n0nuser.github.io/content/posts/linux_startup/index.md

 5. It also checks the runlevel (`rcX.d` with X from 0 to 6), and depending on this, it starts some things or others.
 6. The console (`getty`) is started.

-The files in `/ etc / rcS.d /` are always executed.
+The files in `/etc /rcS.d /` are always executed.
 And depending on the runlevel we are in, the rc1, rc5... programs are loaded.

 That is, if I am in runlevel 5, the programs in the rc5 directory will be executed.